-According to the findings in the Journal of American Informatics Association, between March 2 and April 14, NYU Langone Health witnessed urgent virtual care visits increase by 683 percent, and nonurgent virtual care visits increased by 4,345 percent.
+According to the findings in the Journal of American Informatics Association, between March 2 and April 14, NYU Langone Health witnessed urgent virtual care visits increase by 683 percent, and nonurgent virtual care visits increase by 4,345 percent.

 According to a study by American Well, telehealth visits from patients resolved their health concerns 84 percent of the time.

-GlobalMed data reveals that 74 percent of millennials favor telehealth visits, rather than in-person doctor exams.
+GlobalMed data reveals that 74 percent of millennials favor telehealth visits rather than in-person doctor exams.

 Telehealth has been on the scene for quite a few years, even before the pandemic hit the face of the earth.

-It is no longer smart to ignore the potential and convenience that telehealth as a technology brings to the forefront for employee health.
+It is no longer smart to ignore the potential and convenience that telehealth, as a technology, brings to the forefront for employee health.